 Chris Raven – Camden Market – Iconic London Market to Global Online Lifestyle Brand

 The key to expanding the brand reach can be the connecting of customer data-points in a fully integrated system using Customer Retention Management (CRM) as its primary focus.
-This allows you to increase customer revenue by providing a highly customised experience for each individual throughout their whole relationship with the brand.
+This allows you to increase customer revenue by providing a highly customised experience for each person throughout their whole relationship with the brand.

 Overall, I would say that The Commerce Exchange was a great first eCommerce conference in York.
-Given the price of the ticket of £60 (or even £40 if you used the discount code), this event offered brilliant value for money, a wide range of topics were covered by professional, high quality speakers, both in terms of knowledge and presentation skills.
+Given the price of the ticket of £60 (or even £40 if you used the discount code), this event offered brilliant value for money, a wide range of topics were covered by professional, high-quality speakers, both in terms of knowledge and presentation skills.
 Thanks very much to everyone involved!

 Going forward Ryan Atkins will be continuing to organise the regular Commerce Exchange regular meetups.
 So if you’re interested in eCommerce in the York area, or perhaps anywhere in Yorkshire, or just need a good excuse to visit York, then I’d suggest signing up for the email newsletter so you can keep up to date with everything that’s happening regarding future meetups and conferences.